lzim/mtl/red/part1/part1_facilitator/mtl_red_part_1_say.md

 - To clear filters/columns, click on the "Eraser" icon in the upper right of the filter/column.
 - To reset ALL selections across ALL tabs, click the "Reset" button in the upper right hand of the bar.
 - To zoom into the screen, hover in the upper right hand corner of the screen until a set of icons appear.
 Click on the square "Focus Mode" icon.
 Click "Back to Report" to return to the previous view.

-**New in _MTL_ 2.5**
-- We are now able to support Clinical Resource Hub providers in the Data UI to create a more accurate and localized set of clinics.
--  _MTL_ 2.5 now has 5 Data Tabs and 5 Viz Tabs to help zoom in or zoom out of a patient or team trend:
-   - Health Factors \(HF\)
-   - Diagnoses \(Diag\)
-   - Encounters \(Enc\),
-   - Measurement Based Stepped Care and Suicide Prevention \(Meas\) and
-   - (New!)
-Suicide and Behavior Risk Flags \(Flag\) - We've added this so staff can pay close attention to behavioral and suicide risk.

-- **To query patient and clinic level data using the data_ui, you will need LSV permissions.** To check which facilities you have LSV access for, click the [link](https://vaww.pbi.cdw.va.gov/PBIRS/Pages/ReportViewer.aspx?/GPE/PBM_AD/SSRS/LSVAccessVerification) to access the document through VA intranet.
-   - Clinical Resource Hub Providers are granted to multiple local server access.

-- **If you don't have access to facilities that you believe you should, please verify:**
-   1. CPRS access/permissions at your station (i.e COR tab access for CPRS).
-   2. Your network username recorded in VistA.
-To have your network username recording in VistA, please follow the instructions outlined in the [linked document](https://dvagov.sharepoint.com/sites/oitbislstaff/FieldOpsAndDataServices/fr/SitePages/CPRS_NetworkUserName.aspx) through VA intranet.

 ### 3. **Click to view the "viz" tabs, which show team trends.**

-- The Viz tab helps us _zoom out_ and see team trends for diagnoses, encounters, health factor data (e.g., suicide plans, evidence-based practice templates), measures, and flags from mental health assistant.
+#### _Zoom out_ and see team trends for diagnoses (Diag), encounters (Enc), health factor data (HF; e.g., suicide plans, evidence-based practice templates), measures (Meas), and behavioral and suicide risks (Flag) from Mental Health Assistant.
+Click on the respective tabs (Diag, Enc, etc) to view these trends.

 - Your team's vision was about _____________.
 Let's go to the _____________ viz tab to see data relevant to that issue.
 - Another way to see encounters or services decreasing or increasing is by viewing the number of visits by right clicking on any trend line and click "Show As Table".
 - Filter trends to zoom into a specific team trend by navigating to the right side of the screen and click on the "Funnel" icon to unhide filter panel.
     - **Tip:** If you do not see something that you would expect or previously saw, check to see if a filter is applied.
 Click on the **funnel icon** in the top upper right.
-Filters are active if it says "Filters and slicers affecting this visual".
+Filters are active if it says "Filters and slicers affecting this visual."
 - vizDiag in the data UI shows a trendlines by diagnoses or combination of diagnoses.
 For example, the "PTSD" line is for patients with only PTSD.
 The "PTSD & AUD" line is for patients with both these diagnoses but does not discriminate between which is the primary, secondary, etc. diagnoses.

+_**Tips & Tricks**_
+- Right click on any trend line and click "Show As Table" to see encounters or services decrease or increase by viewing the number of visits.
+- Filter trends to zoom into a specific team trend by navigating to the right side of the screen and click on the "Funnel" icon to unhide filter panel.
+- Note: If you do not see something that you would expect or previously saw, check to see if a filter is applied.
+- Click on the funnel icon in the top upper right.
+Filters are active if it says "Filters and slicers affecting this visual."

    [<img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "40" width = "40" style ="display: inline-block"/>](#DontLink) ***00:25-00:35***